xuxw98/Online3D/docs/run.md

 Pretrained image backbone checkpoints can be downloaded [HERE](https://cloud.tsinghua.edu.cn/d/641cd2b7a123467d98a6/).
+Move

 Train and evaluate MinkUNet on ScanNet-SV:
 ```